-ACTION: Enhance the skywalk system's connections to the street and concentrate skywalks in CW1.11 the Downtown Core, limiting expansion, particularly along important view corridors.
+CW1.11 ACTION: Enhance the skywalk system's connections to the street and concentrate skywalks in the Downtown Core, limiting expansion, particularly along important view corridors.

-Downtown Spokane's extensive skywalk system is a distinctive feature that connects workplaces and parking structures, but can detracts from an active Downtown streetscape, where they are not clearly oriented toward the street.
+Downtown Spokane's extensive skywalk system is a distinctive feature that connects workplaces and parking structures, but can detract from an active Downtown streetscape, where they are not clearly oriented toward the street.
 Enhancing skywalks that serve as links between buildings Downtown and improving connections to the street level can improve the system's functionality for shoppers and other users.
 Ensuring clear and easy access from skywalks to the street level can also help bring activity onto Downtown streets that would otherwise be confined to building interiors served by skywalks.
 Any new skywalks should be carefully considered in terms of access to the street and connections to the existing network, with expansions limited to those that provide direct, legible, and accessible connections to the street.
-The City should consider evaluating existing skywalks and work with property owners to improve access to street level or consider removal of those that are underutilized, detract from important view corridors, or adversely impact architectural landmarks.
+The City should consider evaluating existing skywalks and work with property owners to improve access to street level.